Is Cocaine a Stimulant or Depressant?

 How Is Cocaine Ingested?

-Cocaine comes in different forms so there are several methods of ingestion.
-Generally, the powder form of cocaine is snorted or dissolved in water and injected.
+Cocaine comes in different forms, so there are several methods of ingestion.
+The powder form, known as cocaine hydrochloride, is typically snorted or dissolved in water and injected.
 Some people also rub the powder along the gums of their mouth.
+Injecting cocaine hydrochloride carries an increased risk of contracting HIV, hepatitis C, and other bloodborne diseases and infections.
+Certain methods of drug use, such as injecting, come with an increased risk of severe health consequences.
 Freebasing cocaine, or smoking crack, is most common when cocaine is in its crystalized form.

 How Soon After Taking Cocaine Do You Feel the Effects?